Assassination of Marielle Franco: Arrests and convictions

+Impact

-Roberto Romano, philosopher and professor of Ethics at Unicamp, said that the crime was an indication of the fragility of democratic institutions in Brazil, warning about a supposed threat of return of the military dictatorship, given the closeness between the democratic state and the state of exception in the country.
+Roberto Romano, philosopher, and professor of Ethics at Unicamp, said that the crime was an indication of the fragility of democratic institutions in Brazil, warning about a supposed threat of the return of the military dictatorship, given the closeness between the democratic state and the state of exception in the country.
 He also compared the case to the murder of the American missionary Dorothy Stang in 2005, in Pará, which would reveal the gaps in the advances in the promotion of human rights in Brazil.
 The philosopher believed that the episode should promote a change in the treatment of the security crisis, with medium and long term measures, such as the improvement of education and policies to reduce social inequality in the country, which he did not believe, given the federal government's handling of the case.

 All the presidential candidates quickly expressed their opinions, regrets and condolences to the families of the victims, with the exception of Jair Bolsonaro, that he was unable to speak because of food poisoning, according to the deputy's press agent, but the same press agent also informed that his opinion would be seen as "polemic", and, therefore, the politician would prefer not to speak.
 On March 20, he publicly declared that he would maintain his silence, criticizing the selective silence of other politicians and calling attention to the lack of public safety in Rio.

 The Attorney General of the Republic, Raquel Dodge, said that her office was committed to the investigation of the assassination, by monitoring the investigations and evaluating the federalization of the case.
 For her, an attack against political leaders and corruption are examples of attacks on democracy and the level of impunity was still high in the country.
 Dodge was in Rio de Janeiro on March 15, where she attended a meeting to monitor the investigation work of the crime.

 The National President of the Brazilian Bar Association, Claudio Lamachia, issued a note on March 15, in which he denounced the assassination as a crime against society as a whole and a direct offense to the values of the democratic rule of law.
 He also pointed out that the Federal Council of the Bar Association was following the case and hoped for agility in the investigation and exemplary punishment for the groups involved.